erphub/erphub.github.io/_posts/2021-08-12-manipulate-date.md

 ---

 ### Objective
-I will show you how to manipulate date fields for reports or filters.
+Sometimes we need to set date range by demand to get accurate output.
+It will show you how to manipulate date fields for reports or filters.
 Not that complicated but it has its own syntax.
 ### Syntax
 1. Between date
     * Example: From 01/04/21 to 30/04/21 will be ***01/04/21..30/04/21***